h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 ---

+**What are the "best practices" for preparing data for a K-Means model?**

+There aren't specific "best practices," as it depends on your data and the column types.
+However, removing outliers and transforming any categorical columns to have the same weight as the numeric columns will help, especially if you're standardizing your data.

+---

+**What is your implementation of Deep Learning based on?**

+ Our Deep Learning algorithm is based on the feedforward neural net.
+For more information, refer to our Data Science documentation or [Wikipedia](https://en.wikipedia.org/wiki/Feedforward_neural_network).

+---

+**How is deviance computed for a Deep Learning regression model?**

+For a Deep Learning regression model, deviance is computed as follows:

+Loss = MeanSquare -> MSE==Deviance
+For Absolute/Laplace or Huber -> MSE != Deviance.

+---

+**For my 0-tree GBM multinomial model, I got a different score depending on whether or not validation was enabled, even though my dataset was the same - why is that?**

+Different results may be generated because of the way H2O computes the initial MSE.

+---

+**How does your Deep Learning Autoencoder work?
+Is it deep or shallow?**

+H2O’s DL autoencoder is based on the standard deep (multi-layer) neural net architecture, where the entire network is learned together, instead of being stacked layer-by-layer.
+The only difference is that no response is required in the input and that the output layer has as many neurons as the input layer.
+If you don’t achieve convergence, then try using the *Tanh* activation and fewer layers.
+We have some example test scripts [here](https://github.com/h2oai/h2o-3/blob/master/h2o-r/tests/testdir_algos/deeplearning/), and even some that show [how stacked auto-encoders can be implemented in R](https://github.com/h2oai/h2o-3/blob/master/h2o-r/tests/testdir_algos/deeplearning/runit_deeplearning_stacked_autoencoder_large.R).

+---

 <!---

 #commenting out as still in dev but wanted to save for later

 **Are there any H2O examples using text for classification?**